ArunachalamM101202/Movie-Booking-Website/README.md

 * MySQL

 ## Working Demo
-Click the below image to play the video
+Click the below image to play the video<br>
 [![Movie Project Working Video](https://img.youtube.com/vi/--vmFXkatvQ/0.jpg)](https://www.youtube.com/watch?v=--vmFXkatvQ)

 ## How to use this project